graduationproject489/LLM-Foundations-Study/papers/README.md

 ### 1. **Architectures**
 **Explore groundbreaking innovations in LLM design!**
 - Dive into the evolution of transformer models and explore how attention mechanisms revolutionized NLP.
-- Papers in this folder cover:
+- Papers in this folder cover four main arhitectures:
-  - Transformer architectures.
+-Encoder decoder architecture
-  - Neural network layers and design strategies.
+-Casual decoder architecture
-  - Efficiency improvements in attention mechanisms.
+-Prefix decoder architecture (non-casual decoder) -Mixture of expert (MoE)

 ### 2. **Evaluation**
 **Understand how LLMs are assessed across NLP benchmarks.**